mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 Zig has a memory allocator called the fixed buffer allocator.
 Instead of the memory allocator requesting memory from the OS, you provide the allocator a fixed buffer of bytes, and it uses only those bytes to allocate memory.

-I can cheat my benchmarks by compiling a version of my Ethereum interpreter that's limited to 2 KB of memory, allocated from the stack:
+I can cheat my benchmarks by compiling a version of my Ethereum interpreter that's limited to 2 KB of memory allocated from the stack:

 ```diff
 diff --git a/src/main.zig b/src/main.zig